mablae/tvheadendWebplayer/README.md

 What external libraries/tools are needed?
 -----------------

  - crtmpserver
  - avconv
  - node.js / npm
  - bower
-- flash plugin (maybe I'll switch to real Apple HLS to support Ipad also)
+ - flash plugin (maybe I'll switch to real Apple HLS)

 The webapp is served by node.js server.
 Also the avconv process is controlled by this instance.